flatironinstitute/sciware/34_PyPackaging/main.md

 packages = ["MY_PROJECT"]
 ```

-This tells `pip` what tools to use to bundle up your code.
-We've specified `setuptools` here.
+This tells `pip` what tools to use to bundle up your code. `setuptools` is a
+well-supported and painless option.

-Then we have a separate config block for `setuptools` specifically (`pyproject.toml` combines
+Then we have another config block for the `setuptools` tool.

-tool-specific config into the same file).
+(`pyproject.toml` combines tool-specific config into the same file)

 ```toml